thinkjson/django-maintenance/README.md

 ## Configuration

-###MAINTENANCE_DISABLE_FOR_SUPERUSER
+### MAINTENANCE_DISABLE_FOR_SUPERUSER

 If set to True then superusers will be able to access the site as normal and the middleware will have no effect.
+Default's to False.